State of the Art and Potentialities of Graph-level Learning: Graph-Level Graph Neural Networks (GL-GNNs)

 \subsubsection{Deep Graph Kernel}

-Hand-crafted feature extraction by traditional graph kernels is far slower than parameterized automatic feature learning by neural networks.
+Traditional graph kernels are limited by the theoretical computational bottleneck, thus, researchers search for an optimal solution for comparing two graphs by neural networks.
 Recently, Lei \textit{et al.} \cite{lei2017deriving} discussed deep graph kernels as parameterized learnable graph kernels for deriving neural operations.
-These deep graph kernels can be optimized for specific tasks with a fast computation speeds and good interpretability.
+These deep graph kernels can be optimized for specific tasks with fast computation speeds and good interpretability.